‘Playboy’ Model Lindsey Pelas Sets Instagram On Fire With Up-Close Cleavage Snap

 While Lindsey’s gorgeous hair and makeup look was nothing short of stunning, that wasn’t the only thing that her millions of followers took note of in the sensual selfie.
 The bombshell also teased a close-up look at her voluptuous assets, and despite not making the snap in their entirely, the busty display certainly did not get ignored.
 Cleavage spilled out of the babe’s dangerously low-cut top that was of a neon pink lace, while two bright blue straps criss-crossed across her bossom to draw even more attention to the area — though it hardly needed the help.

 Lindsey’s fans went absolutely insane for the up-close cleavage shot.
-At the time of this writing, the selfie has racked up over 67,000 likes within less than 12 hours of going live to the platform — and that number is still growing by the minute.
+The selfie has racked up over 67,000 likes within less than 12 hours of going live to the platform — and that number is still growing by the minute.
 Over 1,000 people took their admiration to the comments section of the post as well, where they showered the beauty with compliments on her jaw-dropping display.

 “Your eyes are so intoxicating!” one person wrote, while another said that Lindsey was the “sexiest woman alive.”